 - to process and respond to any complaint made by you;

-- to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority in Australia; to promote programs and activities of VCGS or our related bodies corporate (including MCRI), including fundraising, corporate philanthropy and education; and
+- to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority;

 - otherwise as permitted by law.

-6. How does VCGS securely hold your personal information?
+- How does MCRI securely hold your personal information?

-Risks are mitigated through VCGS's commitment to de-identifying or destroying any un-required personal information where possible.
+Risks are also mitigated through MCRI's commitment to de-identifying or destroying any personal information that is no longer required by us, where possible.

-You should be aware when using our website that no data transmission over the Internet can be guaranteed as totally secure.
-Although we strive to protect such information, we do not warrant the security of any information that you transmit to us over the Internet (including through our website), and you do so at your own risk.
+While we will take all reasonable and appropriate steps, please note that we cannot guarantee or warrant the security of your personal information.
+This is particularly so in relation to personal information which you send to us using our website or other online means.
+Although we will take reasonable steps to protect such information, we are not able to warrant or guarantee the security of any information that you transmit to us over the Internet (including through our website), and you do so at your own risk.

-7. Who can VCGS disclose your personal information to?
+- Who may MCRI disclose your personal information to?

-- our staff, which include our paid employees, volunteers and contractors;
+- our staff, which include our paid employees, students, volunteers and contractors;

 - our professional advisors;

-- any organisation for any authorised person with your express consent;
+- any organisation or any authorised person with your express consent;

 - a person or organisation to whom we are compelled by law, or otherwise permitted by law, to provide your information; or